HM Prison Cornton Vale

 HMP & YOI Cornton Vale was a women's prison and young offenders institution in Stirling, Scotland operated by the Scottish Prison Service.
 The facility comprised a total of 217 cells in its 5 houses.
 It accepted solely convicted women and girls from 1975 until 1978.
 In 1978 Parliament passed the necessary legislation to allow females to be held there on remand.
-Cornton Vale houses female adults and young offenders in Scotland, alongside HMP Grampian, HMP Edinburgh and HMP Polmont.
+Cornton Vale houses female adults and young offenders in Scotland, alongside HMP Grampian, HMP Edinburgh, HMP Greenock and HMP Polmont.
 In April 1999, the separation of adults and young offenders was attained.
 Lady Martha Bruce was the first Governor.
 The current Governor at Cornton Vale is Paula Arnold.

 Cornton Vale is replaced by HMP & YOI Stirling, which has been constructed on an adjacent site.
 The new facilities opened in July 2023.
 Cornton Vale closed in April 2023 with inmates being accommodated in other establishments across the female estate prior to moving into the new HMP & YOI Stirling.